Thinkwise/docs/docs/kb/exchange.md

 <Attachment name 1>: <attachment id 1>; <attachment name 2>: <attachment id 2>;
 ```

-To retrieve the actual (binary) data from the attachment, the `sendGetAttachment` procedure must again make a call to the Exchange Connector.
+To retrieve the actual (binary) data from the attachment, the `sendGetAttachment` procedure again has to make a call to the Exchange Connector.

-To call this procedure, it is necessary to provide the user, item id and attachment ID of the attachment.
+To call this procedure, it is necessary to provide the user, item ID and attachment ID of the attachment.

-For SQL Server there is also a `saveAttachment` procedure to assist in writing the data to a file.
+For SQL Server, there is also a `saveAttachment` procedure to assist in writing the data to a file.
 Keep in mind that this is done from the database server.
-If a user were allowed to fill this in and stored the attachment somewhere on the C: \ drive, this would happen on the server and not on the user's computer.
+If a user were allowed to fill this in and store the attachment somewhere on the C: \ drive, this would happen on the server and not on the user's computer.

 ```sql
 declare @exchange_ip_address nvarchar(20)